Roberto Marcelo Levingston: Presidency

 Levingston's military expertise included intelligence and counterinsurgency, and he took the presidency of Argentina on 18 June 1970, in a military coup engineered by commander-in-chief Alejandro Lanusse that deposed Juan Carlos Onganía over his ineffective response to the Montoneros and other guerillas.
 Lanusse later called Levingston's appointment as a "barbarity" while defending the decision at the time, saying that "it was done so as to avoid what had been happening" under Onganía.

 His regime was marked by a protectionist economic policy that did little to overcome the inflation and recession that the country was undergoing at the time, and by the imposition of the death penalty against terrorists and kidnappers.
 In response to renewed anti-government rioting in Córdoba, the labor crisis under his leadership, and his attempt to dismiss Lanusse, he was deposed on 21 March 1971, by another military junta led by Lanusse.

 Death

 He died on 17 June 2015, at the age of 95.
 He is the longest-lived President of Argentina.

 Personal life

-In 1943, Levingston married Betty Nelly Andrés and had two sons and one daughter.
+In 1943, Levingston married Bety Nelly Andrés and had two sons and one daughter.